zitadel/zitadel/docs/docs/legal/data-processing-agreement.md

 1. At least annual audit and evaluation of processes within the framework of an information security management system
 2. Responsible Disclosure and Bug Bounty policies
-3. External audit of system security (&quot;penetration testing&quot;)
+3. External audit of system security ("penetration testing")